Lisa Belkin

 Lisa Belkin is an American journalist and author.
-She is best known for Show Me a Hero: A Tale of Murder, Suicide, Race, and Redemption, her 1999 book about a public housing battle in Yonkers, New York.
+She is best known for Show Me a Hero: A Tale of Murder, Suicide, Race, and Redemption (1992), about the public housing battles in Yonkers, New York.
+In 2015, the book was adapted to an HBO miniseries, starring actor Oscar Isaac and produced by David Simon.Belkin has worked for The New York Times, HuffPost, and Yahoo News, as its chief national correspondent.
+She hosted a radio show on XM, an outgrowth of her "Life's Work" column.

+Belkin is an adjunct assistant professor at Columbia University's Graduate School of Journalism.

+Reception

+Belkin's first book, First, Do No Harm: The Dramatic Story of Real Doctors and Patients Making Impossible Choices at a Big-City Hospital, was a New York Times 1993 Notable Book of the Year.

-Show Me a Hero received positive reviews.
+Show Me a Hero (1999) received positive reviews.
 Publishers Weekly wrote that it was a "vivid slice of urban politics, racial tension and the difficulties inherent in realizing the American dream."
 Kirkus Reviews declared it a "riveting policy chronicle and cautionary tale that illustrates the urgency of rethinking our public housing policy."
 The New York Times praised Belkin for maintaining a reportorial objectivity.
-Show Me a Hero served as the basis for the 2015 HBO miniseries, starring Oscar Isaac.

-Her first book, First, Do No Harm: The Dramatic Story of Real Doctors and Patients Making Impossible Choices at a Big-City Hospital, was a New York Times 1993 Notable Book of the Year.

-Belkin has worked as a journalist for Yahoo News, The New York Times, and HuffPost.
-She hosted a radio show on XM, an outgrowth of her "Life's Work" column.

-She is an adjunct faculty member at Columbia's School of Journalism.